igorbacz/findjob.it/README.md

 Frontend of the application is deployed on AWS S3 with Cloud Front and Route 53.

-Backend of the application is deployed on: https://nestapi.herokuapp.com/
+Backend of the application is deployed on: https://nestapi.herokuapp.com/ Here you can find swagger documentation of this project: https://nestapi.herokuapp.com/api

 ## Author
 [Iwona Gorbacz](https://github.com/igorbacz)